Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

     ```

 12. The contract data is uploaded straight to the Thirdweb dashboard.
-You will see, new folders will get created in your project as artifact and cache.
-After all these, we have to now deploy our contract using the 'link to deploy contracts' in above console output.
+You will see, that new folders will get created in your project as artifacts and cache.
+After all these, we have to now deploy our contract using the 'link to deploy contracts' in the above console output.
 Go to the link and deploy the contract.

     ![](../Resources/Campaign%20Funding%20DApp/Thirdweb-Deploy-Now.JPG)